JBlohm/miropython-deye-inverter-mqtt-esp8266/README.md

 ## Installation
 1. Adapt mp_deye_config.py to your needs
 2. Copy all files except main.py to ESP8266 chip filesystem
 3. Run mp_deye_daemon.py or mp_deye_cli.py in Thonny.
+Play with mp_deye_cli_deviceinfo.py.
 If that works, goto next step.
 4. Copy the main.py file to the ESP8266 chip filesystem
 5. Reboot ESP8266